NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 to direct an artificial click stream at your pipeline.

-After a minute or two you should find your BigQuery destination table populated with datapoints.
+After a minute or two you should find your BigQuery destination table populated with data points.
 The metrics of Pub/Sub topic and Subscription should also show the throughput.
 Take a specific look at the un-acknowledged message metrics in Pub/Sub.
 If everything works as expected it should be 0.